 Art.
-50 Special provisions
+5061 Special provisions

-Where the general interests of the economy or of individual sectors so require, the Federal Council may define in greater detail the requirements under which a Swiss indication of source may be used for specific goods or services.
-It shall first hear the Cantons and interested professional and trade associations.
+- 1 Where justified by consumer interests, the general interests of the economy or of individual sectors, the Federal Council may define the requirements under Articles 48 paragraph 2 and 48a-49 in greater detail. - 2 It may, in particular, at the request and based on a preliminary draft of an economic sector, define in greater detail the requirements under which a Swiss indication of source may be used for specific goods and services. - 3 It shall first hear the Cantons concerned and interested professional and trade associations, as well as consumer organisations.